Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 #subsubsection("Keyboard Limit")
 XKB is a system part of the X Window System and provides an easy way to configure keyboard layouts.
-On Wayland, XKB is the recommended way of handling keyboard input as well @waylandkeyboard.
-The problem with XKB is that it does not support more than four keyboard groups at the same time.
+On Wayland, XKB is the recommended way of handling keyboard input as well. @waylandkeyboard The problem with XKB is that it does not support more than four keyboard groups at the same time.
 A group in XKB consists of symbols, which are a collection of character codes and a group type that defines the type of symbols, e.g. Latin letters, Cyrillic letters etc. and